LoreBene99/RT2_Assignment1/README.md

+# Readme of the final assignment of RT1:
-Final Assignment of Research Track 1
+Third Assignment of Research Track 1
 ================================
 ## Professor : Carmine Recchiuto, University of Genoa